 - Smart TV – Modern Smart TVs have a selection of apps which can be installed, among them is Apple TV+, As a relatively new service, you might need to update to the latest version of your smart TV’s operating system

 - Apple TV – It should come as no surprise that you can watch Apple TV+ on an Apple TV box.
 They are very advanced and capable, but they are also comparatively expensive compared to Roku, and the like

 - Smart Stick – Roku, Amazon Fire TV and Chromecast sticks all feature the Apple TV+ app

 - Best video and sound quality of any service

 Apple TV+ is typical of many Apple products in focussing on quality rather than quantity.
 4K HDR video and high quality audio are standard on Apple TV+.
 It is also cheap compared to other streaming services, and free if you just got a new Apple product, so it is pretty painless to see if you like it.

 The downside of Apple TV+ is that it won’t take long to watch all the content that appeals to you.
 However, this is likely to change with time.
-Another possible downside is that most content is mostly aimed at adult audiences, without a great deal on there for the kids at the time of writing.
+In the meantime, you can always choose to cancel for a while if you’ve watched everything you like for now.
+Another possible downside is that most content is aimed at adult audiences, without a great deal on there for the kids at the time of writing.